Lead Management

 - If average lead age in pool exceeds 36 hours, automatically escalate oldest 20% to priority pool

-- If leads in cold pool age past 7 days, move to nurture campaign
+- If leads in cold pool age past 7 days, move to lead nurturing programs

 Performance-based rebalancing: